UPC-A

 Manufacturer Code

-The manufacturer code is assigned by UCC council to each manufacturer or company which distributed goods that uses UPC-A barcode.
-To apply for a manufacturer code, visit www.uc-council.org.
-Note that UCC has started to assign manufacturer code longer than 5 digits to conserve the numbering resource.
+The manufacturer code is assigned by the UCC council to each manufacturer or company that distributes goods using the UPC-A barcode.
+To apply for a manufacturer code, visit .
+Note that UCC has started assigning manufacturer codes longer than 5 digits to conserve the numbering resource.

 Product Code

 The product code is assigned by the manufacturer.
-The product code is a 5-digit number so it can accommodate 99,999 possible product codes for each manufacturer.
-That is far enough for any manufacturer in the world!
+The product code is a 5-digit number, so it can accommodate 99,999 possible product codes for each manufacturer — far more than enough for any manufacturer in the world!

 Check Digit